Data4Democracy/immigration-connect/public-charge/scraper/README.md

 tools will fail and thus the use of selenium in this project.

 Comments are organized using an ID of the type `USCIS-*`.
-To minimize the ammount of request done to the site, we are proposing to get all USCIS IDs and then use this to get the url for each individual comment.
+To minimize the amount of request done to the site, we are proposing to get all USCIS IDs and then use this to get the url for each individual comment.
 The url for each comment is of the type `{baseURL}/document?D=USCIS-XXXXXX`.
 To get all the USCIS IDs and use them to form urls for the comments directly,